mcraiha/spine-unity-docs/Mix-and-Match.md

 Documentation last updated for Spine-Unity for Spine 3.6.x If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

+// TODO: gif of item swaps or character parts swaps.

 # Equips, Customization, and Mix-and-Match
 Spine has a **Skins** feature, which allows you to create image variations of a certain skeleton or character.
 For example, Spine comes with an example skeleton with two skins.
 It allows you to use it as a female goblin or a male goblin.